 Your agreement for joint legal decision making already demonstrates your commitment to your children’s best interests.

-Contact us at Hallier Lawrence for more information on how to execute a successful joint legal decision making situation.
+Contact us at Hallier Stearns PLC for more information on how to execute a successful joint legal decision making situation.